100 years supporting automotive businesses

-It was during this turbulent time, at the end of the first world war, that two car dealers, Henry Rickards and his brother Percy, realised that smaller, local companies could be forced out of the market place by their larger American counterparts.
-The brothers called together a small number of garage owners to meet at the Bendigo Chamber of Commerce Rooms on 20 September 1918.
-In the discussions that followed it was decided an industry association was necessary, which was duly registered as the Retail Motor Dealers’ Association of Victoria.
+It was during this turbulent time that two car-dealer brothers, Henry and Percy Rickards realised that larger international counterparts could force smaller, local companies out of the marketplace.
+The brothers called together a group of garage owners to meet at the Bendigo Chamber of Commerce rooms on 20 September 1918 and decided to register a new industry association, the Retail Motor Dealers’ Association of Victoria.

-In 1956, VACC purchased real estate on St Kilda Road, Melbourne, becoming the first motor industry association in the southern hemisphere to own freehold property.
-On 4 September 1958, accompanied by an eight-page newspaper supplement and car cavalcade, the Premier of Victoria Henry Bolte officially opened VACC House.
+VACC purchased real estate on St Kilda Road in 1956, becoming the first motor industry association in the southern hemisphere to own freehold property.
+On 4 September 1958, accompanied by an eight-page newspaper supplement and car cavalcade, Victorian Premier Henry Bolte officially opened VACC House.

 Over the years, VACC has grown to incorporate all facets of the automotive industry, including passenger vehicles, motorcycles, heavy vehicles and farm machinery, in the retail, service, repair and manufacturing sectors.

 Today VACC provides key business support services for over 5,000 members including:

 - Dealing with member, consumer and industry issues